Bifidelity Parameter Estimation Using Conditional Diffusion Models: bifidelity parameter estimation using conditional diffusion models

-with $q_{Z_\tau}(z_{\tau})$ being the probability density function of the states of the forward SDE \eqref{forward_SDE} at any fixed time $\tau$.
-This reverse SDE acts as a denoiser, allowing for the generation of new samples from the target distribution by transporting samples from the standard normal distribution.
+This reverse ODE allows for the generation of new samples from the target distribution by transporting samples from the standard normal distribution at $\tau = 1$ to the target distribution at $\tau = 0$.

 The key step is the approximation of the score function; while traditionally approximated by a neural network, this can be a computationally intensive task as it relies on an unsupervised learning algorithm, requiring many iterations of forward SDE paths for learning of the score function.
-Thus, we utilize the training-free Monte Carlo estimator approach for approximating the score function, as described in the following section.
+Thus, we utilize the training-free Monte Carlo estimator approach for approximating the score function, as described in step 2 of the following section.